 What Is Conflict Resolution?

-In my twenty-something years of experience as an engineering manager, I’ve learned that resolving conflicts is an essential leadership skill to have.
+In my twenty-something years of experience as a manager, I’ve learned that resolving conflicts is an essential leadership skill to have.
 Those who resolve conflicts at a managerial level usually do so by showing compassion, respecting diverse opinions, and achieving consensus.
 By setting aside personal differences, great managers can achieve a conducive work environment that promotes collaboration and productivity.
 It’s a win-win-win: for direct reports, for the manager, and for the company!

 Where Does Workplace Conflict Come From?